GetStream/stream-chat-swift/stream-chat-swift-docs/docs/guides/integration.md

 pod install --repo-update
 ```

-The above command will generate the **ChatDemo.xcworkspace** file automatically.
+The above command will generate the **MyProject.xcworkspace** file automatically.

 With our workspace now containing our Pods project with dependencies, as well as our original project, let’s go ahead and move over to Xcode to complete the process.